stwe/DatatablesBundle/README.md

 Issues and feature requests are tracked in the [Github issue tracker](https://github.com/stwe/DatatablesBundle/issues).

+**You must know that all the pull requests you are going to submit must be released under the MIT license.**

 ## Friendly License

 This bundle is available under the MIT license.
 See the complete license in the bundle: